DrorHarari/keypirinha-ppl/README.md

 Keypirinha Plugin: Ppl
 =========
-# Call, email and copy contact information with a few keystrokes
+# Easily call, email and copy contact information

 This plugin for Keypirinha lets you quickly call, email or look up details of your contacts from the Keypirinha launch box.